About the Journal

 BYBIL is normally published twelve months after the year of coverage (e.g. the 2008 BYBIL volume 79 was published in December 2009).

-From Volume 81, BYBIL will be available as online only, print only, or combined print and online subscriptions from Oxford Journals.
-Combined and online subscriptions also provide full access to the archive back to 1996.
+BYBIL is available as online only, print only, or combined print and online subscriptions.
+Combined and online subscriptions provide full access to the archive back to 1996.

 +44 (0)1865 353907 telephone